qutip/qutip/doc/guide/dynamics/dynamics-time.rst

           p_mat_m[n] = expect(sn, rho_ss)
       return [m, p_mat_m]

 Notice the Options ``opts`` in the call to the :func:`qutip.propagator` function.
-This tells the :func:`qutip.mesolve` function used in the propagator to call the pre-generated file ``lz_func``.
-If this was missing then the routine would fail.
+This tells the :func:`qutip.mesolve` function used in the propagator to reuse the compiled system.

 .. plot::
     :context: reset